title-image

 image

-You can try different colour combinations, a plain colour
+You can try different colour combinations if you prefer, or a plain colour

 Go to Effects...Plugin Effects...